lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-4.rst

     Figure 4: The summed flux in a 7x7 pixel aperture for each of the marked locations, plotted versus the x-axis location.

 **9. Pin or download the extracted fluxes.**
-As in step 6, it is also possible to send the extracted fluxes into the table and chart panels, or to download them as a file.
+As in step 6, send the extracted fluxes into the table and chart panels.
-A variety of file formats are offered, including a DS9 region file.
+Notice that for downloads, a variety of file formats are offered, including a DS9 region file.